Frequently Asked Questions

 720, PORTSMOUTH, 5-ZONE, 10-ZONE, ADAA 600......WHAT DOES IT ALL MEAN ??

-Most competitions will be shot in “ends” of six arrows, with a number of ends making up the shooting round / total.
+Most competitions will be shot in “ends” of six arrows, with a number of ends making up the shooting round/total.
 The rounds are often also indicated by the maximum amount of points available.
 For instance, the “Canadian 900” means that the maximum amount that can be achieved is 900.
 That means that the total amount of arrows to be shot is 90, and that it will have a total of 15 ends (15 * 6 = 90).

 Scoring:

-In 5-Zone scoring each band of colour has its appropriate number, and is scored as such.
-Gold scores 9, Red scores 7, Blue scores 5, Black scores 3 and White scores 1 point.
+In 5-zone scoring, each band of colour has its appropriate number, and is scored as such.
+Gold scores 9, Red scores 7, Blue scores 5, Black scores 3, and White scores 1 point.

-The CANADIAN 900
+The Canadian 900

-30 (5 ends of 6 arrows) at 55 meters 30 arrows at 45 meters 30 arrows at 35 meters on 122 cm target throughout and 10-Zone scoring.
+30 (5 ends of 6 arrows) at 55 meters 30 arrows at 45 meters 30 arrows at 35 meters on 122 cm target throughout and 10-zone scoring.
+Sighting ends only at the 55 meter distance during the round.

 The ADAA 600